IMA-WorldHealth/bhima/docs/en/for-developers/installing-bhima.md

 docker run --name redis -p 6379:6379 -d redis
 ```

-If you have already a MySQL server running on port 3306 of your localhost, start docker without the port-forwarding (`-p 3306:3306`), use `docker inspect mysql` to find the IP of the container and use that IP in the `.env` file as `DB_HOST`.
+If you have already a MySQL server running on port 3306 of your local machine, start docker without the port-forwarding (`-p 3306:3306`), use `docker inspect mysql` to find the IP of the container and use that IP in the `.env` file as `DB_HOST`.

 The database structure is contained in the `server/models/*.sql` files.
 You can execute these one by one in the order below, or simply run `npm run build:db`.